 3. Confluence

-Confluence is a collaboration and documentation tool developed by Atlassian, designed to facilitate teamwork and knowledge sharing within organizations.
+Confluence is a collaboration and documentation tool developed by Atlassian to facilitate teamwork and knowledge sharing within organizations.

-It integrates effortlessly with other Atlassian products, such as Jira, to provide a comprehensive solution for project management and collaboration.
+It integrates effortlessly with other Atlassian products, such as Jira, to streamline knowledge sharing with built-in collaboration and search.

 Top features